Five Mistakes to Avoid Before Starting a Renovation or Re-design

 Here’s why – the likelihood is that despite ordering the items you want correctly, some of the items will be broken, you’ll get the wrong color or style, or they’ve discontinued that item or color.

 So what happens?
-The project will likely be delayed and you’ll be living in the middle of construction mess.
+The project will likely be delayed and you’ll be living in the middle of a construction mess.

 Ordering furniture without a plan